 The stories were also practiced as oral presentations.
 This storytelling methodology was related to the oral-formulaic theory of composition taught by Dr. Albert Lord, author of The Singer of Tales and the founder of the Folklore and Mythology major at Harvard University.
 We combined Lord’s theories of how oral traditions employ rhythmic formulas and repetitive themes and how the non-traditional storytellers emphasize innovation and individuality.
 The resulting stories echoed common themes of family, community, and faith while reflecting personal experiences.

 The training process translated into storytelling performances that were free and open to the public.
 The platform consisted of monthly panels that emphasized diverse cultural and sacred traditions.
 The impact of the personal stories, the accompanying newsletter, and continual coverage in local media created an ongoing dialogue that had not previously existed.
 The programs continued for several years and eventually became an annual storytelling series of events in March, the month designated as Women’s History Month.

-The stories used the internet in the form of YouTube videos of the storytellers, to reach a national audience.
+We created YouTube to create Women GroundBreaker Videos of the storytellers in order to reach a national audience.
 Eventually, the Council became part of the local-global Lean In movement initiated by Face Book’s COO, Sheryl Sandberg.
 As the Council expanded, a second phase was initiated in order to accommodate the international diversity generated by growing globalization.